HugoMatilla/hugomatilla.github.io/about.md

 I **worked in Berlin** as Android Developer at [Smart Mobile Factory](http://smartmobilefactory.com/en/) and I am currently working at [Scondoo](https://scondoo.de/)

-I **moved back** to Spain from Berlin after travelling 2,5 months through Japan, Tahiland and [Indonesia](https://unsplash.com/photos/EFuCATqfblI).
+I **moved back** to Spain from Berlin after travelling 2,5 months through Japan, Thailand and [Indonesia](https://unsplash.com/photos/EFuCATqfblI).

 **Now** I work 2 days/week from home for scondoo, the rest of the time I study and try new stuff.